Four-force (4-force) is a four-vector, considered as

 different from the corresponding instantaneous vectors of specific particles in

 the vicinity of observation point.
-These vectors represent the averaged value
+The vectors

-are relativistic uniform system
+typical examples are relativistic uniform system

 and space bodies, where the major forces are the force of gravity and internal